Nirbhaya case: SC issues notices to 4 death row convicts on Centre's appeal against HC verdict

 The Supreme Court Tuesday sought response from the four death row convicts in the Nirbhaya gang rape and murder case on the Centre's appeal challenging the Delhi High Court verdict which dismissed its plea against stay on their execution.
 It also granted liberty to the authorities to approach the trial court for issuance of fresh date for the execution of these convict.

-Referring to the delaying tactics of the convicts, he said three of them have exhausted their remedies but one of them, Pawan Gupta, has not yet filed either curative plea in the apex court or mercy petition before the President.
-He said the court has to keep in mind the impact of this on the society as despite the fact that appeals of the convict were dismissed by the top court in 2017, the authorities were "struggling to execute them even now".
+Referring to the delaying tactics of the convicts, he said three of them have exhausted their remedies but one of them, Pawan Gupta, has not yet filed either a curative plea in the apex court or a mercy petition before the President.
+He said the court has to keep in mind the impact of this situation on the society as despite the appeals of the convict being dismissed by the top court in 2017, the authorities were "struggling to execute them even now".

-Mehta referred to the alleged encounter killing of four accused in the gang rape and murder case of a woman veterinarian in Hyderabad and said "people had celebrated after this and this was because people have started losing faith in the system.
-This reflects poorly on our system".
-The court had initially said that issuing notice to the convicts would further delay the matter but did it later on the appeal filed by the Centre and Delhi government.
+Mehta referred to the alleged encounter killing of four accused in the gang rape and murder case of a woman veterinarian in Hyderabad and said: "People had celebrated after this and this was because people have started losing faith in the system.
+This reflects poorly on our system."
+The court had initially said that issuing notice to the convicts would further delay the matter but later did so on the appeal filed by the Centre and Delhi government.

+During the hearing on Friday, Mehta had told the court that the "nation's patience is being tested" in the matter and the bench will have to lay down a law on the issue.
+The mercy pleas of Akshay Kumar and Vinay Kumar Sharma have already been dismissed, he had said, adding that the fourth convict Pawan Gupta has neither filed a curative petition nor a mercy plea.

+Sharma approached the Supreme Court on Tuesday challenging the rejection of his mercy petition by the President.
+He has also sought commutation of death sentence to life imprisonment.
+"Pawan has chosen not to file a curative or a mercy petition.
+The question is, is the authority required to wait endlessly," Mehta had told the bench of Friday.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)